shardulkulkarni14/portfolio/README.md

 <img src="assets/images/profile.jpg" alt="Profile Image" width="200"/>

 ## About Me
-Detail-oriented AI and Data Science professional with a robust background in developing cutting-edge solutions in computer vision, deep learning, and data privacy.
+I am a detail-oriented AI and Data Science professional with a robust background in developing cutting-edge solutions in computer vision, deep learning, and data privacy.
+Proven track record of improving operational efficiencies and compliance in clinical data environments.

 ## [Skills](skills/skills.md)